Why is my process hanging when I try to start nodes with the

 --background flag will cause

-cockroach start to hang until a majority of nodes are running.
-In order to
+cockroach start to hang until a majority of nodes are fully initialized.

 Why is memory usage increasing despite lack of traffic?